Cambodian jungle girl: Life after discovery

 In October 2009, Agence France Press reported that the woman had refused to eat rice for a month and was admitted to a hospital, where a nervous condition was diagnosed.
 Her father said that she had not adjusted, could not speak, and was always trying to remove her clothes and run away.
 He asked for charities to take over her care.

 In December 2009, her father reported that she was eating again, was generally improving, and had started to understand and use some words of their native language.

-On 25 May 2010, Rochom P’ngieng fled back to the jungle.
+On 25 May 2010, Rochom P’ngieng fled back to the forest.
 Her father said that she went to take a bath in the well behind their house and did not return.
 In early June she was found in a latrine about 100 m from her home after a neighbour heard her crying, Sal Lou, the man who claims to be her father, said.
 "She was discovered in a 10 m deep toilet.
 It's an unbelievable story.
 She spent 11 days there," he said, adding that her body was soaked with excrement up to her chest.
 "We are still wondering how she could get into the toilet" which has a small entrance hole covered in wood, he said, adding that she had been admitted to hospital following the incident.

 In September 2010 it was reported that she was being taught health habits and social skills by members of the Spanish mental health organization Psicólogos Sin Fronteras.
 A May 2011 report added that she was visited by the psychologists at least once a week.
 She preferred to live and sleep in a small chicken coop near the family's home, joining the family for meals every three or four days.
 She did not speak but had started to make eye contact with people.

 Later developments

 In 2013, Sal Lou died.
 In July 2016, a man named Pel from Vietnam's Gia Lai province traveled to the village claiming the woman was his missing daughter named Tak.
-He claimed that she had disappeared in 2006 at age 23, following a mental breakdown, indicating that she had survived in the jungle for approximately one year as opposed to the 18–19 previously thought.
+He claimed that she had disappeared in 2006 at age 23, following a mental breakdown, indicating that she had survived in the forest for approximately one year as opposed to the 18–19 previously thought.
 Pel was able to identify a spot on her lip, the scar on her wrist, and an ear condition, in addition to bringing nine relatives and documentation about Tak's birth details and disappearance to support his claim.
 The adoptive family was supportive of this new claim.

 In August 2016, after immigration officials spent two weeks reviewing the case, the woman left Cambodia with her family and returned to Vietnam.
 Vietnamese media have reported that her birth father discovered her through photographs on Facebook.
 The woman never learned to speak while living with her adoptive family in Cambodia, and according to her Vietnamese birth family, she has been that way since birth.